 - Dr. Gurley, the principle scientist at the National Center for Natural Product Research, said ConsumerLabs.com is a reliable supplement review site.
 He is not affiliated with them in anyway, so this isn’t a biased recommendation.

 - If you start a supplement, keep track of how you’re feeling.
 If you notice any negative side effects, stop taking it and report your symptoms.

 This is a simple guide, but hopefully you’ll find it useful for how to pick a supplement.
 A lot of people ask me what supplements I take or what “brand” I use.
 I don’t take supplements at the moment.
-However, sometimes I lose my appetite when I’m premenstrual..
-Instead of boosting Calcium and Magnesium in my diet, like I mentioned above, I take a supplement.
-The brand I use is Nature’s Way, which is also one of the brands that Dr. Gurley recommended in the podcast.
+That might change in the future, but right now, I feel good and get what I need from my diet.

 Thanks for reading, guys.
-Don’t forget to check out my comedic parody on the sleazy parts of the wellness industry, Yours in Wellness, Krystal Heeling.
+Don’t forget to check out my comedic parody on the business side of the wellness industry, Yours in Wellness, Krystal Heeling.
 It’s now available as a kindle e-book and an audiobook.
 It’s short but drives home a lot of points about what’s wrong with the wellness industry.
+There is A LOT of good in the wellness movement, too, so please don’t get me wrong!
+I’m just using humor to point out some of the more suspicious stuff and provide stuff for folks to think about in terms of how to improve the wellness industry.
 I’m grateful for those of you who read it and reviewed it.
 It’s an independent effort and means a lot.